Dre Campbell Farm

 4. Sow Late in the Season

 You can also try sowing seeds late in the season.
-This will prevent egg laying around susceptible crops.
+This will prevent the adults from laying eggs around susceptible crops.
 Newly-hatched larvae will not find what they need to feed on.

-5. Do Not Plant Carrots Nears Parsnips or Celery
+5. Do Not Plant Carrots Near Parsnips or Celery

 The roots of these plants are a favorite food source for carrot fly larvae, so by keeping them away from your carrots, you’ll reduce the chances of an infestation.